UBCAgroBot/Navigation/README.md

 Steps:

-Before opening docker, run xhost +local: on jetson terminal. this allows it to get access to display so rviz can work.
+  1. Before opening docker, run on jetson terminal. this allows it to get access to display so rviz can work.
+  2. '''
+     xhost +local:

+     '''

-  1. Open docker with this command (mounts workspace as well)
+  3. Open docker with this command (mounts workspace as well)
   ```
   sudo docker run -it --rm \
       --net=host \